VadymV/YelpRecommender/README.md

 		1.5.4.
 Upload files located in the folder stopwords, the DVD, into the directory "cloudera".

 ### Analysis
-	- Run the command: spark-shell
+	2.1.
+Run the command: spark-shell
-	- Copy and paste commands from the file Analysis.scala one by one if necessary.
+	2.2.
+Copy and paste commands from the file Analysis.scala one by one if necessary

 ### Copy the analyzed file from CDH5 to your system.